gabrielandre-math/Simple-PreLoader-Using-CSS/README.md

 # Simple-PreLoader-Using-CSS
 A simple Preloader.
-I used just CSS in this mini-project
+I used just CSS in this mini-project.

 Codepen link --> https://codepen.io/ANDREGABRIELS/pen/LYOajRE